 However, the insurer can refuse to renew the policy for any reason.
-Many insurers will not renew a plan if the homeowner has filed two or more claims in the past three years.
+Many insurers will not renew plans if the homeowner has filed two or more claims in the past three years.
 Some insurers go so far as to look for two or more claims filed in the past five years.
 Whether or not an insurer renews varies based on company policy.

 "A lot of people think insurance companies are loyal.
 That's not true.
-There is no loyalty," Benson said.
+There's no loyalty," Benson said.
 "A smart move for anybody is every other year or two…go and do a sample and say I'd like to get competitive quotes for auto insurance.
 One way to double check [your rate] every so often."